IQ Archive

 Critics call them “mutual admiration societies” for people with ego problems.
 Defenders argue they are vital Support Groups.

 • The Isolation: People with IQs over 160 often struggle to communicate with average people (IQ 100).
-The gap (60 points) is the same as the gap between an average person and a chimp.
+The gap (60 points) is the same as the gap between an average person (100) and a cognitively impaired person (40).
 This can lead to profound loneliness.
-These societies offer a place where they don’t have to “mask” or slow down.

 Whether you view them as elitist or essential, High IQ societies prove one thing: humans are tribal.
 Even the smartest among us crave a tribe where we belong.
+For the 0.1%, that tribe just happens to require a password that you have to derive from a polynomial equation.